I became a deer hunter through my taste buds. It began with a rack of venison.

 1 cup beef broth

 1 sweet onion diced

 2 bay leaves

 4 medium potatoes

-pinch of fresh rosemary and thyme
+Pinch of fresh rosemary and thyme

 Brown the shanks in olive oil in a Dutch oven.
 Remove the shanks and add onions and garlic.
 Deglaze the pot with red wine.
 Add tomatoes and carrots.
-Add natural beef, along with bay leaves and spices (rosemary, thyme).
+Add beef broth, along with bay leaves and spices (rosemary, thyme).
 Return the shanks to the pot and cook for several hours at 300 degrees.
 Remove the shanks and blend the broth, cook to reduce and pour over the plated shanks.